vigou3/emacs-modified-macos/emacs-modified/macos/trunk/README.txt

 2008/07/15	(none)		Merge to GNU Emacs CVS trunk.

-Copyright (C) 2008, 2009 Free Software Foundation, Inc.
-Copyright (C) 2009 Vincent Goulet for the modifications

-This file is part of GNU Emacs Modified.

-GNU Emacs Modified is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+GNU Emacs is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 GNU Emacs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of